belenporcel/Hadoop/README.md

 ### Repository contents
 2) [x] A document detailing the data we are going to use (Data Dictionary).
-2) [x] The dataset consists on more than 500.000 instances, each representing a credit card applicant with 18 attributes.
+2) [x] The csv file dataset consists on more than 500.000 instances, each representing a credit card applicant with 18 attributes and the first line is column heading.